Guide to investment companies

 How your investments are split makes a big difference to the performance of your portfolio.

 To make informed choices, you need to understand how different investments are performing now and what the outlook is.
-You should research types of assets (equities, bonds, cash, property, money markets, etc) and markets around the world (such as the UK, North America and Asia).
+You could research types of assets (equities, bonds, cash, property, money markets etc.) and markets around the world (such as the UK, North America and Asia).

 It's a good idea to: